strburst/nodeFsTest/README.md

 ##Running locally

 To install this package locally, simply run `npm install` in the project root.
-To run this project, run `node index.js`.
+To run this project, run `node index.js` and navigate to `localhost:8000`.